Fresh Kills Landfill: Use after September 11 attacks

-Park
+Redevelopment

-The Fresh Kills site is to be transformed into reclaimed wetlands, recreational facilities and landscaped public parkland, the most significant expansion of the New York City parks since the development of the chain of parks in the Bronx during the 1890s.
-The new park will be designed by James Corner Field Operations, the landscape architecture firm also responsible for the design of the High Line in Manhattan.
+The Fresh Kills site was transformed into reclaimed wetlands, recreational facilities and landscaped public parkland, the most significant expansion of the New York City parks since the development of the chain of parks in the Bronx during the 1890s.
+The new park was designed by James Corner Field Operations, the landscape architecture firm also responsible for the design of the High Line in Manhattan.

-In January 2005, Staten Island Borough President James Molinaro announced plans to open three roads leading out of the former landfill to regular traffic, as part of an effort to ease the road congestion.
+In January 2005, Staten Island Borough President James Molinaro announced plans to open three roads leading out of the former landfill to regular traffic, as part of an effort to ease road congestion.
 Construction on the actual park began in 2008.
-The three-phase development of the park, which will include a September 11 memorial, is expected to last 30 years.
+The three-phase development of the park, which includes a September 11 memorial, is expected to last 30 years.
 The draft Environmental Impact Statement (EIS) was published for public review in May 2008.
-As of mid-2011, construction drawings for the first phase of development in the South Park section were completed.
+Construction drawings for the first phase of development in the South Park section were completed in mid-2011.